ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 - Write operations on the read-only replica for all users are not filtered or rejected, but fail at the database level.

-- Read-only replica users who are created on a read-only replica are able to connect to the replicas and run reads.
-Read-only replica users are not able to connect and run operations on the source DB instance.
+- Read-only replica users who are created on a read-only replica are able to connect to the source DB instance with `SELECT` permission.

 ## Resyncing a Read-only Replica
 {: #read-only-replica-resyncing}